Big Mama dune during sunrise

 3) Stay at one-of-a-kind Luxury Lodges in Namibia

 Namibia boasts some of the most extraordinary luxury lodges we’ve ever encountered!
-With its untouched, dramatic landscapes and the stunning locations of these lodges seamlessly blending into their surroundings, you’re guaranteed a truly life-changing stay.
+With its untouched, dramatic sandy landscapes and the stunning locations of these lodges seamlessly blending into their surroundings, you’re guaranteed a truly life-changing stay.
+Do note that they are quite pricey, but I think they provide an experience that can be found nowhere else in the world!

 Discover our picks for the 4 most exceptional luxury lodges in Namibia below!